 Due to regional time difference, the local markets are linked with each other without interruption.
 The forex market is open Monday through Friday and closed worldwide on Saturday and Sunday until 5 am Beijing time (GMT+8) next Monday, with New Zealand opening first.

-On the other hand, because the United States is the leader of the global economy, the overlapping trading hours between the United States and the European market (referred to as the European and American time), that is, from 8 pm to 1 am Beijing time (GMT+8), are the peak of market trading, and the exchange rate is most prone to significant fluctuations.
+On the other hand, since the USA is the leader of the global economy, the overlapping trading hours between the United States and the European market (referred to as the European and American time), that is, from 8 pm to 1 am Beijing time (GMT+8), are the peak of Forex trading, and the exchange rate is most prone to significant fluctuations.
 This period is also ideal for Asian traders who just put down their jobs as well as amateur investors.

 Traders in Asia can start as early as 3 or 4 pm Beijing time if they are not overwhelmed by their work, so as to take advantage of the time frame, analyze the market condition and make the best move.